 Explore Times Square TV & movie locations!

-Considering Times Square is swamped with tourists and people, it makes sense that there are lots of great places to grab a bite to eat.
-If you are looking for delicious cuisine, make sure to check out Ruby Foos, located on 1626 Broadway, or Wu Liang Ye on 36 West 48thStreet.
-Also check out Virgil’s, the famous barbeque restaurant, on 152 West 44th street, or the Italian restaurant, Becco, on 355 West 46th Street.
+Considering Times Square is swamped with tourists and New Yorkers, it makes sense that there are lots of great places to grab a bite to eat.
+If you are looking for delicious cuisine, make sure to check out Wu Liang Ye located on 36 West 48thStreet.
+Also check out Virgil’s, the famous barbecue restaurant, on 152 West 44th street, or the Italian restaurant, Becco, on 355 West 46th Street.
 If you are in a rush then don’t worry, there are plenty of street vendors all around!
-Be sure to stop by the Hershey’s store for some delectable chocolate desserts; it's located on 48th and Broadway!
+Be sure to stop by the Hershey’s store for some delectable chocolate desserts; it's located at 48th and Broadway!

 It is no wonder this popular area has appeared in so many films, television series and literature, and why On Location Tours puts you in the heart of it all.
 With all of the restaurants, bars, shops, and attractions, you really don’t have to leave Times Square to have an exciting day and evening.
 On Location Tours makes sure to show all of the film highlights in this area.

 Can you imagine a vacant Times Square with no people or cars?
 In order to shoot the empty Times Square scene for the Oscar-nominated film, Vanilla Sky, the production was given permission to actually close Times Square in the late night/early morning hours one Sunday.
 The only digital modification of the scene was changing the NASDAQ news ticker to avoid dating the film through the coverage of the presidential election.

 Times Square currently serves as the primary shooting location for ABC's Good Morning America and was formerly the headquarters for MTV's Total Request Live.
 The annual Dick Clark's New Year's Rockin' Eve and other New Year's Eve celebrations are shown from multiple locations around the square.